Non-24 Hour Sleep Wake Syndrome

 What this means for these individuals is that their sleep and wake times are pushed back by 1 or 2 hours every day.
 This leads to a constant cycle between sleep times that are considered unconventional by society’s standards, with occasional short stops in conventional time frames before progressing on again into unconventional.
 This extremely unbalanced sleeping schedule makes it all but impossible for the subject to hold a traditional job, or attend regularly scheduled school classes unless they fight the disorder, which is not easy without the proper treatment. individuals living with this have often found their ‘calling’ working in a self employed capacity, or in a number of other fields of work where they can effectively set their own work schedule.
 Those still attending school may find it necessary to take home schooling through the internet or other avenues.

-Apart from the social stress or depression that living with this disorder may cause, the disorder itself is not considered harmful.
+Apart from the social stress or depression that living with non-24 hour disorder may cause, the disorder itself is not considered harmful.
 The actual quality of sleep, and more importantly deep sleep, is equal or in many cases better, than those without the disorder.

 There are also studies showing a link between delayed sleep phase disorder and non-24-hour sleep-wake syndrome, in that those with delayed sleep phase are at a higher risk of developing free-running type.